I am a writer of fiction, philosophy and enthusiast for politics and art. I currently reside in Seattle, Washington

 With 45 published novels to his name, wading into the bibliography of Philip K. Dick can be daunting.
 When I first started, there were a handful of big titles I knew about, either because of a film adaptation or a major award they had won, but moving on after that became a series of trial and error.

 EYE IN THE SKY (1957)

-Dick's work is united around one theme, that being that reality can be shaped by an individual consciousness.
-Throughout his work characters question what is real, and whether the reality of the other people they meet is real.
-This book takes that basic premise as literally as possible An accident effects a group of characters where they find themselves in a reality shaped by one person's individual psyche. they try and escape each one, only to end up in another version.
-The book has some issues, I personally found Dick's portrayal of Islam to be problematic, but it is the first Dick novel that his ideas are expressed clearly, and entertainingly enough to be a must read.
+Dick's work is united around one theme, that being that reality can be shaped by individual consciousness.
+Throughout his work, characters question what is real and whether the reality of the other people they meet is real.
+This book takes that basic premise as literally as possible An accident affects a group of characters who find themselves in a reality shaped by one person's individual psyche. they try and escape each one, only to end up in another version.
+The book has some issues, I personally found Dick's portrayal of Islam to be problematic, but it is the first Dick novel that his ideas are expressed clearly, and entertainingly enough to be a must-read.

 TIME OUT OF JOINT (1959)

 Most of Dick's work before this gem is pretty bad, even though it already contains the themes that he would explore later.
 This is the first "great" PKD novel.
 It deals with a man living a small-town life, famous for his ability to consistently win a newspaper contest, and how he begins to question his reality.
 Many people have pointed out some similarities this book has to the acclaimed film The Truman Show, though with this book the premise is somewhat different.
 I think this book does it better, showing how we take the reality we are given for granted.